-George has a broad commercial practice, with a particular focus on construction and costs litigation.
-He is ranked as a Leading Junior by both Chambers & Partners and Legal 500, which quote solicitors:
+George McDonald has a broad commercial practice, with a particular focus on construction and costs litigation.

 - “George is immensely clever: he has an intellect that far outstretches my own on cases that I’ve had for a while.
 He’ll always come in with a fresh thought.”

 - “The “absolutely exceptional” George McDonald is an expert on a wide range of construction matters, including PFI disputes”.

 - “A very pleasant and very likeable chap.”

 - “Full of fresh ideas and always responsive.”

 - “Approachable, excellent on his feet, and superb in his written work.”